temporalio/documentation/docs/php/introduction.md

 ## Tutorials

-- You should orient yourself to the Hello World with [the PHP Hello World Walkthrough](/docs/php/hello-world)
+- You should orient yourself to the Hello World with [the PHP Hello World Walkthrough](/docs/php/hello-world).
+- For those interested in distributed transactions, see the [Booking Saga Tutorial and code sample](/docs/php/booking-saga-tutorial).
 - For a more non-trivial discussion of an application, see [the Subscription Tutorial](/docs/php/subscription-tutorial) or [browse the code directly](https://github.com/temporalio/subscription-workflow-project-template-php).

 Much more detailed API samples can be viewed in [the Samples Repo](/docs/samples-library/#php).